-- 1. At least 90 semester hours and not less than 75 percent of the courses required for the baccalaureate degree at a regionally-accredited college or university; - 2.
-Satisfactory completion of the following courses, including laboratory, with no grade below a "C" (2.00 on a 4.00 scale): - English (six to eight semester hours) Biology (eight to 10 semester hours) Physics (eight to 10 semester hours) General chemistry (eight to 10 semester hours) - Organic chemistry (eight to 10 semester hours) - 3.
-Applicants must have taken at least one of the following undergraduate courses: biochemistry, comparative anatomy or cellular biology, embryology, microbiology or molecular biology, histology, physiology, genetics.
+- At least 90 semester hours and not less than 75 percent of the courses required for the baccalaureate degree at a regionally-accredited college or university; - 2.
+Satisfactory completion of the following courses, including laboratory, with no grade below a "C" (2.00 on a 4.00 scale):

+English (six to eight semester hours) Biology (eight to 10 semester hours) Physics (eight to 10 semester hours) General chemistry (eight to 10 semester hours)

+Organic chemistry (eight to 10 semester hours)

+Applicants must have taken at least one upper-division (3000-4000 level) course, including lab.
+Examples include: biochemistry, comparative anatomy, cellular biology, embryology, microbiology or molecular biology, histology, physiology, and genetics.

 An on-campus interview with the Applicant Interview Committee is by invitation only.
 Interviews are conducted by clinical and basic science faculty members, as well as alumni.
 Applicants must participate in the interview to qualify for further consideration.
-Interview results and other data submitted will be considered when determining which applicants have demonstrated appropriate levels of scholarship, aptitude, and motivation for admission to the program.
+Interview results and other data submitted will be considered when determining which applicants have demonstrated appropriate levels of scholarship, aptitude and motivation for admission to the program.
 Class size is limited to 88 students.
 Non-U.S. citizens must have a permanent resident visa ("green card") at the time of application in order to be considered for admission.
-The annual application deadline is February 15.